mohamedsalah674/GO/README.md

 To interact with the Restful APIs provided by this project, follow these steps:

-Ensure that you have the project installed and running as described in the Installation section.
+1. Ensure that you have the project installed and running as described in the [Installation](#installation) section.

-Open your preferred API testing tool or use curl in the command line to interact with the API.
-Here are some examples of common API operations:
+2. Open your preferred API testing tool or use `curl` in the command line to interact with the API.
+For instance, to retrieve a resource, use the following command:

    - **Retrieve a Resource (GET):**
      ```bash